Keyboard with lock

 There are some circumstances where personal data may lawfully be stored for longer periods or permanently, such as for statistical purposes or if the data is anonymised.

-Your contact data processed for the purposes of sending our newsletter and event invitations, partner offers and ad hoc emails relating to the Alumni Network, will be stored until you unsubscribe or request erasure of your personal data.
+Your contact data processed for the purposes of sending our newsletter and event and webinar invitations, partner offers and ad hoc emails relating to the Alumni Network, will be stored until you unsubscribe or request erasure of your personal data.

 If you belong to the Alumni Network, we will share the following information with DBT: